 It can caramelize onions, grill a Panini, and sear a steak.
 You can even cook a frozen chicken breast in it.
 If you’re in the middle of draining pasta when the chicken’s done, the Cinder can go into “holding” mode for up to two hours, maintaining the food’s temperature.
 The machine can go as high as 550 degrees Fahrenheit, and its sear function can take as little as 45 seconds.

-Using the app, you can scroll through the various foods until you find the one you want.
+Using the app, you can scroll through a range of foods until you find the one you want.
 You can pick how pink you want your steak, for example, and the Cinder does the rest.
-The creators compare it to sous vide without requiring water, because it uses a similar, temperature-precise method.
+The creators compare it to sous vide, though without any need for water, because it uses a similar, temperature-precise method.
 Indeed, each of the grill plates’ heating nodes is electronically controlled hundreds of times every second within a single degree of your set temperature.

 And finally there is good news to share when it comes to actually getting your hands on a Cinder Grill (and thereby “cooking to restaurant perfection”).
 Cinder launched an Indiegogo campaign to bring the kitchen appliance to market, and with a month left, has already raised nearly $40,000.
 You can pre-order one for the early bird price of $329 with an expected shipment date of October 2017 (to the U.S. and Canada).

 Article originally published in March 2015.
 Updated on 04-25-2017 by Lulu Chang: Added news that the Cinder Grill is now available on Indiegogo.

 - How smart tech can improve your 4th of July BBQ

 - Is a smart grill worth it?
 We weigh the factors

 - What are smart ovens and smart stoves?

 - What is a pressure cooker, and how do you use it?